eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 The amount of churn is React-Router is [well known](https://news.ycombinator.com/item?id=12511419).

 We have decided to remain on v2 for now.
-Later switching to v3, which the devs say will continue to be maintained.
 As developers writing practical software, we need some project stability.

 ## <a name="reduxDevTool"></a> Why you using a replacement for [Redux DevTools](https://github.com/gaearon/redux-devtools)?